Protect Your Finances While Traveling

 Be Cautious with Public Wi-Fi and ATMs

 While it’s tempting to connect to public Wi-Fi networks to save on data usage, it’s wise to be wary when it comes to putting sensitive information on these networks.
 Public Wi-Fi can be susceptible to hackers and data breaches.
 Avoid logging into financial accounts or conducting sensitive transactions while connected to public Wi-Fi.
 Instead, use a secure mobile data connection or a Virtual Private Network (VPN) for added security.
-It’s also a good idea to educate yourself on how to avoid cyber scamshow to avoid cyber scams, as they have become increasingly prevalent and sophisticated in recent years.
+It’s also a good idea to educate yourself on identity theftidentity theft as scammer tactics have become increasingly sophisticated in recent years.

-If you need a second pair of eyes or ears before your trip, don’t be a stranger!
-You can connect with our friendly and empathetic GreenPath counselors to help assess and customize your budget to accommodate upcoming travel plans.
+Need a second pair of eyes or ears before your trip?
+We can help.
+Connect with our friendly and empathetic GreenPath counselors to customize your budgetcustomize your budget to accommodate upcoming travel plans.
 We like to think of it as insurance for your financial peace of mind.

 Tara Spicer (She/Her)